© Crown copyright 2020

 - spend caps for the year

-phs will send you a welcome email, together with a detailed user guide explaining how to access the portal and order products.
-If you have not received the email by 23 January 2020, call phs on 01827 255500.
+Phs sent you a welcome email, together with a detailed user guide explaining how to access the portal and order products.

 Once you have placed an order, you will receive a confirmation email.
 The order confirmation screen on the phs portal will tell you where the confirmation email is being sent.